A Curry-Howard Correspondence for Linear, Reversible Computation: First-order Isos

+\begin{rem} Note that, given a well typed closed term $\emptyset ; \emptyset \vdash t : A$, along its typing derivation, the iso-context will be either empty or a singleton. \end{rem}

-\begin{rem} As we are focused on a very basic notion of structurally recursive function, the typing rules of isos allow to have at most one iso-variable in the context, meaning that we cannot have intertwined recursive calls. \end{rem}
+\begin{rem} We impose a simple notion of structural recursion: the typing rules of isos allow to have at most one iso-variable in the context.
+Indeed, the last typing rule of isos erases the context $\Psi$ and replaces it with the new context containing only a single iso-variable.
+Also, we cannot have intertwined recursive calls.
+This mean that for an iso of the form $ \fix f. \isobasique, $ if $e_i$ is